BrianGardnerAtl/website/_drafts/composable_icon_resources.md

 ### Space out the action row items

 The action row has a similar problem to the original user info row.
 All of the icons are pushed to the left with no padding between them.
-Instead of manually adding spacing between the icons, I want my icons to be evenly spaced out in the row.
+Instead of manually adding spacing between the icons, I want my icons to be evenly spaced out.

-The `Row` needs two attributes to space the items.
+The `Row` needs two attributes to add space.
 First, it needs the `LayoutWidth.Fill` modifier to take up the full width of the view.
 This leads to a question.
 The action row already has the `LayoutPadding` modifier, so how can another one be added?

 ```kotlin
 @Composable